Front page

 • SDE parameter inference from data.

-In my work I have studied a model for lane forming ants, together with my co-authors (see Publications for a link to the paper).
-We found the following two typical behaviours.
+In my work I have studied a model for lane forming ants, together with my co-authors (see Publications for links to papers).